ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 ./make-cross-ovs.sh --prefix=//opt/ipdk/ovs
 ```

+Options:

+* `--prefix=PREFIX` - where to install OVS

+The `//` at the beginning of the prefix path is a shortcut provided by
+the helper script.
+It will be replaced with the sysroot directory path.

 ### Configuring P4 Control Plane

 The distribution includes a helper script (`config-cross-deps.sh`) that
 can be used to configure CMake to build P4 Control Plane.

-- The `--help` (`-h`) option lists the parameters the helper script supports
+> The `--help` (`-h`) option lists the parameters the helper script supports.

-- The `--dry-run` (`-n`) option displays the parameter values without
-  running CMake

-To configure P4 Control Plane to build with OVS:
+To configure CMake to build P4 Control Plane and install it in the sysroot
+directory under `/opt/ipdk/p4cp`:

 ```bash
 ./config-cross-recipe.sh \